Call Today! Free Immediate Response (818) 781-1570

 Defenses for Assault on a Public Official Charges

-We need to first review all the details of the case in order to formulate a plan that could result in a factorable outcome.
+We need first to review all the details of the case in order to formulate a plan that could result in a factorable outcome.
 Let's review some common defenses below.

 Self-Defense